 In a resting adult it takes the heart three seconds to pump blood to the lungs, four seconds to reach the brain, and just 16 seconds to reach the toes and back.

-It's been found that statistically, those suffering from depression or low moods are at a higher risk of heart disease, while for people who live alone the chance is almost double that of the average.
+It's been found that statistically, those suffering from depression or low moods are at a higher risk of heart disease, for people who live alone their chance is almost double that of the average.

 Stress is also a huge factor.
 Unsurprisingly, Mondays are the most common day for people to suffer heart attacks, and other high-frequency days include Christmas Day and New Year's Day.

-In contrast, laughter is thought to be hugely helpful for the heart, increasing blood flow and relaxing the lining of the blood vessels.
+In contrast, laughter is thought to be hugely helpful for the heart, increasing blood flow and relaxing the lining of the blood vessels - so keep laughing as you're effectively protecting your heart.

-We commonly see men in heart attack awareness campaigns feeling the well-known symptoms of heart attack - pain in the chest and arms are among the most recognisable.
+We commonly see men in heart attack awareness campaigns feeling the well-known symptoms of heart attack - pain in the chest and the arms and falling to the floor.